Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Breakfast — Rug Bakery

-Enjoy the last of your 5 day itinerary Copenhagen morning indulging in the pervasive bakery culture by lounging in the cafe’s sunlit space, or take your coffee outside to the terrace.
+Next to København H, Rug Bakery is tucked inside the hotel Villa Copenhagen.
+Rug, meaning “rye” in Danish, serves fresh bread, traditional treats, and coffee to locals and hotel guests.
+Enjoy the last morning of your 5 day itinerary Copenhagen indulging in the pervasive bakery culture by lounging in the café’s sunlit space, or take your coffee outside to the terrace.

 Black Diamond

+Part of the Royal Danish Library, the Black Diamond (official site) contains a vast collection of books and historical manuscripts.
 The black granite-clad façade is angled over the harbor so that on sunny days the reflection of waves makes the library sparkle like—you guessed ita black diamond.
-Blending contemporary design with traditional library functions, the Black Diamond also houses a café if you’re still feeling peckish.
+Blending contemporary design with traditional library functions, peruse the exhibition spaces, concert hall, and the in-house café open daily if you’re still feeling peckish.

 Pro Tip: